mika-s/MikasEmulators/documentation/applications/pacman.md

 The ten rom files (82s123.7f, 82s126.1m, 82s126.3m, 82s126.4a, pacman.5e, pacman.5f, pacman.6e, pacman.6f, pacman.6h
 and pacman.6j) have to be in the directory `roms/z80/pacman/`, using the emulator binary folder as root folder.

-It is possible to provide arguments that sets the DIP switches.
+It is possible to provide arguments that sets the DIP switches, as well as the board test bit and cocktail mode bit.
 The flag is `-d`, and it has the following options:

 - `n=1`, `n=2`, `n=3` or `n=5` sets number of lives.
 The default value, if unset, is 3 lives.
 - `b=10000`, `b=15000`, `b=20000` or `b=none` sets bonus life at a score of 10000, 15000, 20000 points, or disables